cloudmesh-community/book/chapters/class/organization-523.md

 ### Track 3: Writing

-You have a choice in thiss class between writing a two page review paper about a big data technology or application (area), or contribute a chapter to this document.
+You have a choice in this class between writing a two page review paper about a big data technology or application (area), or contribute a chapter to this document.
 We explain next the difference: